CrashCortez/dock/README.md

 # Vita.service setup
 Setup files to auto start vita streaming when the usb is plugged in.
-Created by M0tie
+Created by M0tie Setup files for adding Steamdeck docking when the usb is plugged in Created by Crash setup wireless mirrioring for the steamdeck created by reddit user [leo_vir](https://www.reddit.com/r/SteamDeck/comments/tu1o78/steam_deck_wireless_diplay_output/)

 Install with